Battle Creek Pride events begin Monday

 This year, there is a combination of in-person and virtual events.

-“This year we tried our best to do our usual Pride Week with a downtown parade and a public festival,” Spencer explained in a news release, “But with all the COVID-19 restrictions on public gatherings, it was just impossible.
+“This year we tried our best to do our usual Pride Week with a downtown parade and a public festival,” Pride Co-President Deana Spencer said in a news release, “But with all the COVID-19 restrictions on public gatherings, it was just impossible.
 So we’re moving to Plan B. And it’s going to be great.”

-For more information about Battle Creek Pride and their Pride Week plans, click here.
+For more information about Battle Creek Pride and their Pride Week plans, visit the group’s website.